OCA/delivery-carrier/delivery_carrier_label_gls/readme/CONFIGURE.rst

 and password then you also have *Shipping Methods* with other GLS parameters to configure such as contact ID, urls and return address.
 These 2 types of settings use **"GLS"** as delivery type.
-The contact ID corresponds to the sender, which needs to be a contact in the GLS database.
+The contact ID corresponds to the sender which needs to be a contact in the GLS database.
 This determines the default return address, as well as the billing.
 You can also configure the tracking url that is used for each carrier.